eead-csic-compbio/scripting_linux_shell/session1.md

 You will go to the parent directory `/home/osboxes/scripting`.
 Enter again within the `lesson1` directory using `cd lesson1` or `cd -`.

-Going back to hidden files, you can actually create a hidden file very easily.
+More regarding hidden files: you can actually create a hidden file very easily.
 You just need to prefix its name with `.`.
 For example, type `touch .dummyhidden` and compare the output of `ls` and `ls -a`.

 In many circumstances, it is better to show the contents as a list, which we obtain using the `-l` option: